Understanding People Search Services in England

 Platforms like Facebook and Twitter help locate people through:

 - Mutual connections: Shared contacts between people that can facilitate introductions and vouch for credibility.
-These provide social proof and trust in professional contexts.
+These provide social proof and trust in contexts.

 - Interest groups: Online communities focused on specific topics or industries.
-These reveal someone's professional interests and can be venues for targeted networking.
+These reveal someone's interests and can be venues for targeted networking.

 - Location tags: Geographic identifiers on social media that show where someone has been.
 These can reveal patterns of movement, favorite locations, and event attendance.